hasiburrahman875/rfbstruavdetv1/README.md

-## This is the repo for the implementation of "Airborne Object Detection from Moving Drones with Multiple Receptive Field Blocks and Swin Transformer" _submitted in IROS-25_
+## This is the repo for the implementation of "Airborne Object Detection from Moving Drones with Multiple Receptive Field Blocks and Swin Transformer"

 ## RFB-SPATIAL Implementation